 - Is there insurance money available?

-That is why the best way to determine if you have a viable injury claim is to reach out to an experienced Wisconsin car crash attorney as soon as possible following your accident and let these lawyers figure out whether you have a valid case.
+The best way to determine if you have a viable injury claim is to reach out to an experienced Wisconsin automobile accident attorney as soon as possible following your collision and let skilled lawyers figure out whether you have a valid case.

-Car crashes can occur for a variety of reasons and include everything from reckless driving to the weather condition.
-However, in Wisconsin, some causes are more common than others.
-They include:
+Car crashes can occur for a variety of reasons and include everything from reckless driving to weather conditions.
+However, in Wisconsin, some collision causes are more common than others.
+For example:

 Speeding.
 Speeding reduces the amount of time a motorist has to react to conditions on the road and often increases the force involved in an impact when a collision occurs.
 As a result, those who drive at excessive speeds can end up causing deadly accidents.
-Statistics even show that every year Wisconsin experiences over 15,000 speed-related crashes, over 150 speed-related deaths, and over 6,000 speed-related injuries.
+The Wisconsin Department of Transportation reports that every year our state experiences over 15,000 speed-related crashes, over 150 speed-related deaths, and over 6,000 speed-related injuries.

 Bad Weather.
-Wisconsin is known for its long and rough winters, which means that the road conditions can often become hazardous during this time due to the snow and ice.
-Consequently, the winter months, which occur from December through February, can significantly increase the number of car crashes and the severity of these accidents because of the dangerous road conditions.
+Wisconsin is known for its long and rough winters, which means that road conditions can often become hazardous due to snow and ice.
+Consequently, the winter months, which can occur from October through March, can significantly increase the number of car crashes and the severity of these accidents because of the dangerous road conditions.

 Motor Vehicle Defects.
-Motor vehicle manufacturers are required by law to design vehicles that meet the minimum safety standards.
-Yet, even though rapid advancement of car technology allows these manufacturers to continuously improve the safety of their automobiles, problems with the design and the car’s functionality still happen and are often one of the leading causes of car accidents on the road.
+Motor vehicle manufacturers are required by law to design vehicles that meet minimum safety standards.
+Yet, even though these manufacturers continuously improve the safety of their automobiles, problems with the design and the car’s functionality still happen, and these issues are often one of the leading causes of car accidents on the road.

-Not Following the Rules of the Road.
-Traffic signals and signs are used to keep order in traffic and are also designed to reduce the severity of traffic accidents and the number that occurs.
-That is why when a motorist neglects to obey these signals and signs, they are putting not only themselves in danger but others on the road, including motorists, bicyclists, motorcyclists, pedestrians, and passengers.
+Violating the Rules of the Road.
+Traffic signals and signs are used to keep order in traffic and reduce the severity and number of traffic accidents.
+When a motorist fails to obey these signals and signs, they endanger themselves and all others on the road, including motorists, bicyclists, motorcyclists, pedestrians, and passengers.